Mutafukaz

-Mutafukaz (Note: An eye dialect of "mother fuckers".) (ムタフカズ －MUTAFUKAZ－, Mutafukazu) is a 2017 French-Japanese adult animated science fiction film based on the comic series and the short film of the same name.
-The film was a French-Japanese co-production between Ankama Animations and Studio 4°C and is directed by Shōjirō Nishimi and Guillaume "Run" Renard.
-The comic would be published in English as M.F.K.Z. by the Behemoth Comics imprint, Happy Tank beginning in June 2021.
-Mutafukaz was released in France on May 23, 2018 and in Japan on October 12, 2018.
+Mutafukaz (Note: An eye dialect of "mother fuckers".) (ムタフカズ －MUTAFUKAZ－, Mutafukazu) is a 2017 adult animated science fiction film based on the comic series and the short film of the same name.
+The film was a co-production between French studio Ankama Animations and the Japanese Studio 4°C, directed by Shōjirō Nishimi and Guillaume "Run" Renard.
+The comic would be published in English as MFKZ by Sumerian Comics' beginning in June 2021.
+Mutafukaz was released in France on May 23, 2018, and in Japan on October 12, 2018.
 At the end of December 2022, it was added to Hulu's streaming platform.

 Plot

-A young woman carrying an infant is chased by black-suited men.
-Some of the men are killed by a dog who sprouts black tentacles.
+A red-haired woman carrying a baby is chased by a group of black-suited men.
+Some of the men are killed by a Black labrador who sprouts tentacles.
 The woman manages to hide the baby in a dumpster before she is killed by one of the men.